telerik/xaml-docs/styling-and-appearance/styling-apperance-setting-a-theme-overview.md

 >caution Merging theme resource dictionaries when using StyleManager (mixing implicit styles theming and StyleManager) is not supported.
 Use StyleManager only with Xaml dlls, or Implicit Styles only with NoXaml binaries.

 > Switching the global theme at runtime by setting `StyleManager.ApplicationTheme` is not supported.
 To enable this feature, use the [NoXaml dlls and Implicit Styles](#setting-a-theme-using-implicit-styles) theming.
 Read more in the [Switching Themes at Runtime]({%slug styling-apperance-themes-runtime%}) article.

+## Changing Color Variation

+Some of the Telerik themes support palettes, which contains resources for the associated theme.
+Some of the palettes have different what color variations, which can be changed with the **LoadPreset** method.

+#### [C#] Example 5: Changing the color variation of the theme

+{{region styling-appearance-green-theme-6}}
+	//default color variation
+	GreenPalette.LoadPreset(GreenPalette.ColorVariation.Dark);

+{{endregion}}

+#### [VB.NET] Example 5: Changing the color variation of the theme

+{{region styling-appearance-green-theme-7}}
+	//default color variation
+	GreenPalette.LoadPreset(GreenPalette.ColorVariation.Dark)
+{{endregion}}

+To see which themes support more than one color variation please check the [Available Themes]({%slug common-styling-appearance-available-themes%}) article.

 ## Does a Theme Affect All {{ site.framework_name }} Controls?